wp-plugins/earth-hour/readme.txt

 === Plugin Name ===
 Contributors: BraveNewCode
-Tags: environment, bravenewcode, voteearth, earthhour, earth, hour, earthhour2009, duanestorey, dalemugford Requires at least: 2.7
+Tags: environment, bravenewcode, voteearth, earthhour, earth, hour, earthhour2009, duanestorey, dalemugford Requires at least: 3.0
-Tested up to: 3.1
+Tested up to: 3.3.1
-Stable tag: 1.5
+Stable tag: 1.6

 Earth Hour is a WordPress plugin that will temporarily disable a blog during Earth Hour to show support for the initiative and the environment.
 It also displays a thin banner on your website prior to event which shows your support, links to earthhour.org and announces how many other WordPress websites are using the plugin.

 == Description ==

-During Earth Hour (which starts at 8:30pm local time on Saturday, March 26th 2011), your blog will show a message of support for the initiative, along with every other WordPress site utilizing this plugin.
+During Earth Hour (which starts at 8:30pm local time on Saturday, March 31st 2012), your blog will show a message of support for the initiative, along with every other WordPress site utilizing this plugin.

 Please visit http://www.bravenewcode.com/free-stuff/ for a full description & updates on the Earth Hour plugin.

 == Changelog ==

+= Version 1.6 =

+* Updated for 2012

 = Version 1.5 =